VladislavB92/Exchange-rates/README.md

 # Exchange-rates

-Application which pulls current exchange rates from an API and displays it in the main view.
+An application which pulls current exchange rates from an API and displays it in the main view.